Identify the Values that Drive You & Your Leadership Development

 Core values live where identity and goals overlap—they touch into who you are and how you express what is important to you through your actions.
-Identifying your own values is probably one of the most helpful exercises you can do to bring clarity to your leadership and your life.
+Identifying your own values is probably one of the most helpful exercises you can do for your leadership development to bring clarity to your leadership and your life.

 It’s like bringing the internal motivations up to the surface.
 It lets you make decisions and identify possible areas of stress.